 Applicants for juvenile intake officer positions may need to pass psychological examinations to show they are fit to work with minors.
 They also must be able to pass a drug test and prove that they have not been convicted of felonies.
 Some positions require a valid driver's license and familiarity with computers, as well as strong writing skills.
 Excellent listening and interpersonal skills are also helpful.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of probation officers and correctional treatment specialists, including juvenile intake officers, is expected to decline by 1% between 2012 and 2022.
-The BLS also reported the median annual salary earned by such specialists as $48,440 in May 2013.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of probation officers and correctional treatment specialists, including juvenile intake officers, is expected to increase by 4% between 2014 and 2024.
+The BLS also reported the median annual salary earned by such specialists as $49,360 in May 2015.